The-Yak-Collective/yakcollective/join.md

 ---
 # Join the Yak Collective

-The Yak Collective is an online network for independent consultants, contractors, and gig-economy types.
-We are focused on working together in larger teams to produce collaborative work, both internally initiated and for clients.
-We use [Discord](https://discord.com/), a tool built around voice and text chat channels, as our main work platform.
-Most of our work process and chats are open to the public.
+The Yak Collective is an online space for collaborative tinkering towards a post-[Weirding](https://www.theatlantic.com/technology/archive/2016/09/harambe-the-perfect-meme/498743/) world with an emphasis on doing over talking.
+You can learn more about the what, why, and how on the [About page](/about/).

-Be sure to take a moment to read our [code of conduct](https://roamresearch.com/#/app/ArtOfGig/page/i92e8kE2x) before joining.

-To access the invitation link for our Discord server, please answer a couple of simple questions (all <span class="required">*</span> fields are required).
+If this interests you, take a moment to read our [code of conduct](https://roamresearch.com/#/app/ArtOfGig/page/CF_GEWrWq) before joining, and then answer a couple of simple questions (all <span class="required">*</span> fields are required) to access our Discord link.

 _If you are already a member, you can update your profile anytime in the [Yak Member Portal](https://yak.knack.com/yaks#yak-profile/)._